grafana/extensionsdependencygraph-app/tests/README.md

-# E2E Tests for Extensions DevTools App
+# E2E Tests for Extensions Dependency Graph App

 ## Overview

-This directory contains end-to-end tests for the Extensions DevTools App, with a focus on testing the dependency graph functionality using mocked data and Playwright.
+This directory contains end-to-end tests for the Extensions Dependency Graph App, with a focus on testing the dependency graph functionality using mocked data and Playwright.

 ## Test Files